Overview

-The esophagus is the tube that carries food from your mouth to your stomach.
-An esophageal spasm is when the muscles along the esophagus tighten in an irregular, painful way.
-Normally, the esophagus tightens in a coordinated manner to move food along and into the stomach.
+The esophagus is the tube that carries food and liquids from your mouth to your stomach.
+An esophageal spasm is when the muscles along the esophagus contract (tighten) in an irregular, painful way.
+Normally, the esophagus contracts in a regular, smooth way to move food along and into the stomach.
 An esophageal spasm can prevent food from getting to the stomach.
 This leaves it stuck in the esophagus.

 The cause of esophageal spasm is not known, although it is more common in people who have gastroesophageal reflux disease (GERD).
 In some people, very hot or very cold foods can trigger a spasm.